 “Sometimes death is too easy,” I spoke slowly.

-The intimidating con that sat on the chair was gone.
+The tension that I felt earlier between the two of us was gone.
 As I looked up, I just saw a girl.
 Her shoulders were slumped forward—only to the point that the restraints would let her—and her hair covered her face.

 I could hear the door creaking as the guard tried opening it, but it wouldn’t budge.
 Amber’s breaths were heavy and her eyes wild.